aftersound/weave/docs/micro-service-virtualization-over-cap-closer-look.md

 ### 4. {CacheControl, CacheFactory, Cache}
 ![](diagrams/WEAVE-EXTENSION-POINT-CACHE-FACTORY.png)

-Cache is very common solution for speeding up slow service.
+Cache is very common solution for speeding up slow services.

 - CacheControl, instructions on how a Cache should be created and its behavior
 - CacheFactory, creates Cache in according to CacheControl